- Two attorneys seek to replace Alex Gardner as Lane County District Attorney

 The 1735 model is propped on his planing bench “in the white,” he says.
 That’s a reference to the near complete instrument, (and color of the wood) before it’s varnished.

-Douglas has sought the advice and critiques from numerous violin makers, such as Jeff Manthos of Corvallis, a 1986 graduate of the Violin Making School of America in Salt Lake City.
-That’s been invaluable, these critiques Douglas says, as well as competing in International Violin Making Competitions.
+Douglas has sought the critiques and advice from numerous violin makers, including Jeff Manthos of Corvallis, a 1986 graduate of the Violin Making School of America in Salt Lake City.
+These critiques have been most invaluable, Douglas says, in cultivating your eye and the ability to see; as well as competing in International Violin Making Competitions.

 Manthos, at his peak 20 years ago, made four to six violins a year.